Vectr-Labs/PassVault/README.md

 Currently only supported for **windows** but will be supported on other platforms in beta stage.

 ### Known Bugs
-- Copy button on storage page is not functional at the moment.
+👉 Copy button on storage page is not functional at the moment.
-- Sometimes you'll get a JSON parsing issue, if this happens restart the application for now.
+👉 Sometimes you'll get a JSON parsing issue, if this happens restart the application for now.

+Please make a new [issue](https://github.com/Vectr-Labs/PassVault/issues) request if you find new bugs.

 ### Contributors
 Want to be here?
 Make a [pull request](https://github.com/Vectr-Labs/PassVault/pulls)!